 The Simba mattress is a hybrid mattress that aims to give you a supportive and comfortable night's sleep.
 But is it any good for your back?
 Find out here.

-You've probably seen the adverts on TV and around the web for these new wave of 'mattress in a box' companies right?
+You've probably seen the adverts on TV and around the web from the new wave of 'mattress in a box' companies right?

-Whether it's the Eve, Casper, Leesa, Simba.....there are a fair few to choose from.
+And whether it's the Eve, Casper, Leesa, or Simba.....there are a fair few to choose from.

-But the thought of buying a mattress this way may not sit right with you.
+But the thought of buying a mattress this way may not sit right with some.

 Because it seems so very different from the traditional way of doing mattress shopping at your local department store.

-However for me I think it's a big improvement in the way we find and buy a new mattress which brings you plenty of advantages.
+However, personally I think it's a big improvement in the way we find and buy a new mattress for a couple of reasons.

-This means all their research, resources, testing and tweaking is given to making their one mattress as perfect as it can be to give you the ideal night's sleep.
+This means that all their research and resources are given to making that one mattress as perfect as it can be.

 And you also get more bang for your buck.

-As these mattresses are significantly cheaper as you are ordering them direct and cutting out all the middlemen and overheads.
+As these mattresses are significantly cheaper because you are ordering them direct and cutting out the middleman and store overheads.

-You can browse and order online, your mattress gets delivered to your door, you put it on your bed and unwrap it and you're good to go.
+As you can browse and order online, your mattress gets delivered directly to your door, and all you need to do is put it on your bed and you're good to go.

-No more long hours spent trudging around department stores getting more and more stressed and confused by the endless options.
+So no more long hours spent trudging around department store after department store getting more and more stressed and confused by the endless options.

-Then struggling to tie it onto the roof rack of your car or van to drive it home.
+Then when you've finally made a choice, struggling to tie it onto the roof rack of your car or van to drive it home.

 And don't mention trying to get it up the stairs and into your bedroom!

-So you can cut out this whole process by ordering from one of the new mattress companies.
+So why not cut out this whole process by ordering from one of the new mattress companies instead.

-And they all offer a 100-night free trial period so you can really road test them and make sure they are right for you before committing to such a big purchase.
+As they all offer a 200-night free trial period, so you can really road test your mattress to make sure it's right for you before committing to such a big purchase.